cysouw/diathesis/text/c03_summaryDia.md

 ### *Ortsantikausativ* {#sec:summary-ortsantikausativ}

 The ~~Ortsantikausativ~~ (full discussion in [@sec:prepositions-haben-caused-location]) is similar to the previous unmarked ~~Antikausativ~~.
 Verbs like *kleben* 'to glue, to stick' or *klappen* 'to fold' occur both as transitive and intransitive [@next a,b] with the object of the transitive being the subject of the intransitive.
-Also the intransitive is possible with both *haben* and *sein* in the perfect [@next c,d].
+Likewise, the intransitive is possible with both *haben* and *sein* [@next c,d].
 The only difference is the obligatory presence of a location.
 Note that there is also a parallel ~~Ortskausativ~~ (see [@sec:summary-ortskausativ]).

 ::: ex
 a.
-Ich habe den Teller an den Tisch geklebt.
+Ich habe den Zettel an die Wand geklebt.
 b.
-Der Teller klebt am Tisch.
+Der Zettel klebt an der Wand.
 b.
-Der Teller hat am Tisch geklebt.
+Der Zettel hat an der Wand geklebt.
 c.
-Der Teller ist am Tisch geklebt.
+Der Zettel ist an die Wand geklebt.
 :::

 ### *Reflexiv Antikausativ* {#sec:summary-reflexiv-antikausativ}